petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 Views is a common metric among all assets (and Pages).

-Useful with the time period filter, views is the number of views for a form in a given period of time.
+Useful with the time period filter, Views is the number of views for a form in a given period of time.
 It's not the same as the number of visitors, because it doesn't try to count only unique IP addresses.
 So over the last 30 days, one visitor (IP address) could come back to the page 100 times.
-That means there are 100 page views, but only one visitor (assuming the same device was used to access the Page each time).
+That means there are 100 page views, but only one visitor (assuming the same device was used to access the page each time).
 However, a unique view isn't logged for a single user unless at least 30 minutes of inactivity on the page passes before the user interacts with the page again.

 ### Abandonment